Bruce H. Mann: Career

 After graduation, Mann taught at the University of Connecticut School of Law, Washington University School of Law, University of Houston Law Center, University of Texas School of Law, University of Michigan Law School, and the history department at Princeton University.
 In 1987, Mann started to teach at the University of Pennsylvania Law School.

 He is the author of Neighbors and Strangers: Law and Community in Early Connecticut (2001) and Republic of Debtors: Bankruptcy in the Age of American Independence (2009).
 From 2011 to 2013, Mann served as president of the American Society for Legal History.

 Personal life

 Mann is married to Elizabeth Warren, the senior United States senator from Massachusetts and a former law professor.
 Warren proposed to Mann after she observed him teach a property class, having previously met at a law conference.

-Warren officially announced her candidacy for president of the United States on February 8, 2019.
+Warren was a Democratic candidate for president of the United States in the 2020 election.

 Mann was involved in the Elizabeth Warren Native American ancestry scandal in that he also erroneously claimed Cherokee ancestry in the same 1984 cookbook that Warren did.